Zhengyao0202/smi_unet_prostate/README.md

 # smi_unet_prostate

 Here is the official implementation of weakly supervised Unet.
+We are supplementing this project.
+After the article is accepted, we will add more details, if you like our work, please give us a star!

 Now I can give you some additional details of the project.